 Most high-risk lenders will only help applicants who make a certain amount of monthly income, but fortunately, the income requirements are usually quite small.
 If a person is making the required amount of net income, then it would seem like he or she would automatically be approved for the loan.
 However, it gets a bit trickier.
 Monthly expenses must be factored in, which could include utilities, mortgage and rent.
 Once these expenses are added to the equation, the applicant ends up having a debt ratio that is too high, so the lender denies the application.

 Tips for Getting Approved With No Cosigner and Bad Credit

 There is no doubt that it can be difficult to get an auto loan if you have no cosigner and bad credit.
 However, consumers must know that it’s not impossible.

 With a decent down payment and flexibility, it’s possible to get approved.
 Consumers who manage to get approved will probably end up paying high interest.
-To increase the probability that you’ll get approved, there are several tips that you can use.
+To increase the chance that you’ll get approved, there are several tips that you can use.

 Get Your FICO Score

 If you’re serious about getting a bad credit auto loan, you need to know your credit score.
 Without a credit score that is below 500, it can be difficult to qualify for any type of loan.
 If you have really bad credit, a larger down payment can help you get approved.
-Anyone who is currently going through bankruptcy might want to hold off on trying to get approved for an auto loan.
+Anyone who is going through bankruptcy might want to hold off on trying to get approved for an auto loan.

 Save Some Cash